Signs Your Dog Is Dying

 DO NOT give over-the-counter pain medications or your own prescription medications to your pet.
 Many NSAID medications for humans can be deadly to pets, and dosing instructions and efficacy may look very different in prescription medications in animal patients.

 Consult your vet for medication recommendations that are safe and effective for your dog.
-There are excellent combinations of prescription and over the counter medications and supplements to provide pain control while limiting side effects for your dog.20
+There are excellent combinations of prescription and over-the-counter medications and supplements to provide pain control while limiting side effects for your dog.20

 • Veterinary specific NSAIDs